0xAlnau/FIB-UPC/2-year/Q1/EDA/README.md

 Next, we study exhaustive algorithms using backtracking.
 Finally, we conclude with deterministic algorithms and explore NP, NP-hard, and NP-complete problems.

 To compile the programs I recommend using the alias ``p2++`` previously seen at PRO2.
-It will tell you every possible error, and even that it can be to strict, it's helpful and useful.
+It will tell you every possible error, and even though it's really strict, it's helpful and useful.